IN AUSTRALIA we only get inflation data quarterly, so the number is keenly anticipated.

 After these numbers that day is getting closer.

-Tim Hext is a portfolio manager with Pendal’s Income and Fixed Interest team (formerly Bond, Income and Defensive Strategies).
+Tim Hext is a portfolio manager and head of government bond strategies for Pendal’s Income and Fixed Interest team.

 Tim has extensive experience in banking, financial markets and funding including senior positions with NSW Treasury Corporation (TCorp), Westpac Treasury, Commonwealth Bank of Australia, Deutsche Bank, Bain & Co and Swiss Bank Corporation.